RedactedFury/Fury/README.md

 A DeFi infrastructure layer for the Cosmos ecosystem
 A layer-1 infrastructure for seamless deployment of DeFi applications in the Cosmos ecosystem, powering DeFi in the multi-chain future.

-Plug & play customizable Comdex modules to deliver bleeding edge dApps
+Plug & play customizable Fury modules to deliver bleeding edge dApps

 ## Docs

-Checkout the documents here [docs.comdex.one](https://docs.comdex.one).
+Checkout the documents here [docs.fury.one](https://docs.fury.one).

 Harbour protocol : [docs.harborprotocol.one](http://docs.harborprotocol.one).